-Setting standards for beer, wine, and hard cider requires looking at not only how the agricultural products that go into those beverages are grown, but also what other ingredients are added and used in the processing.
+Setting standards for alcoholic beverages requires looking at not only how the agricultural products that go into those beverages are grown, but also what other ingredients are added and used in the processing.
 For example, in addition to the foundational ingredients that these alcoholic beverage producers use, such as hops, malt, apples and grapes, there are often processing aids, stabilizing and clarifying agents, and preservatives used to enhance the flavor or texture or improve the shelf-life of the product.
-While some of these additives are straightforward and necessary to achieve high quality products, such as clays used in wine processing to remove particulate matter, others are more questionable and often used as short cuts or substitutes for quality production methods.
+While some of these additives are straightforward and necessary to achieve high quality products, such as clays used in wine processing to remove particulate matter, others are more questionable and often used as short cuts or substitutes for quality production methods.ii

-The catch, however, is that regulations governing alcohol labeling and production do not require ingredient, allergen, or nutritional information disclosures.
-Such lack of transparency can be frustrating for consumers trying to avoid unnecessary additives or even dangerous for those with severe allergies, and can be equally frustrating for retailers like PCC when trying to set meaningful sustainability standards.
-While alcohol producers are not allowed to use any ingredients that the Food and Drug Administration (FDA) has outright prohibited, the only additives that must be disclosed are FD&C Yellow No. 5 (a synthetic dye), cochineal or carmine extract, and sulfites.
+The catch, however, is that regulations governing alcohol labeling and production do not require ingredient, allergen, or nutritional information disclosures.iii Such lack of transparency can be frustrating for consumers trying to avoid unnecessary additives or even dangerous for those with severe allergies, and can be equally frustrating for retailers like PCC when trying to set meaningful sustainability standards.iv While alcohol producers are not allowed to use any ingredients that the Food and Drug Administration (FDA)v has outright prohibited, the only additives that must be disclosed are FD&C Yellow No. 5 (a synthetic dye), cochineal or carmine extract, and sulfites.

-Finding beer, wine, and ciders that are made with sustainably grown ingredients (e.g., organic or biodynamic), and certified by a credible third party as being sustainable presents a challenge because the supply is still limited compared to non-sustainable options. vi
+Finding beer, wine, hard cider, or spirits that are made with sustainably grown ingredients (e.g., organic or biodynamic), and certified by a credible third party as being sustainable presents a challenge because the supply is still limited compared to more conventionally produced options.vi

-PCC has developed a standard for our beer, wine, and cider that acknowledges these challenges but also seeks to encourage the sustainability and transparency we know consumers expect.
-As the supply grows and we are able, we will strive to offer more alcoholic beverages that are certified organic and organically grown, or produced using biodynamic and regenerative farming methods, sourced from small and local producers, and free of unhealthy additives.
+PCC has developed a standard for alcoholic beverages acknowledges these challenges but also seeks to encourage the sustainability and transparency we know consumers expect.
+As the supply grows and we are able, we will continue to prioritize alcoholic beverages that are certified organic and organically grown, or produced using biodynamic and regenerative farming methods, sourced from small and local producers, and free of unhealthy additives.